GTCG/PY4E-Capstone-Deathrow/README.md

 * Fixed errors where certain statements could not be downloaded because they were linked wrong on the website.
 Please check the script for details
 * Modified the code so it's faster and more efficient
 * Fixed some bugs in character encoding when the most common words are being read from the sqlite database and are being put in the file gword.js
-* Created a list of exclude a lot of most common words because they are not relevant
+* Created a list of exclude a lot of most common words because they are not relevant to display in the word cloud.
+Words like "there, been, could, ...".
+Please see gwords.py to see the list.
-* Fixed a bug in pywords.py where the output of the program would not show the numbers of the counts of the words that are most the most and least
+* Fixed a bug in pywords.py where the output of the program would not show the numbers of the counts of the words that are most the most and least used
-* added a few extra rows with some more information about the inmates.
-They were not included in previous versions
+* Added a few extra rows with some more information about the inmates.
+They were not included in previous versions but I've done a small effort into including them

 I've also updated this readme.